open/close all folders

 - Guy Maddin's Dracula ballet Dracula: Pages from a Virgin's Diary.

 Live Action TV

 - The Buffy Musical Episode "Once More With Feeling" may be the only vampire musical that has been well-received.
 This may be because there's really not a whole lot of vampirism driving the plot (lots of demons, sure).
 Spike however does open his heart about his feelings for Buffy in several songs.

 - In Joan of Arcadia, there was a zombie musical.

 - The Vampyr: A Soap Opera, a 1992 miniseries setting an updated story to the music of Heinrich Marschner's opera Der Vampyr.

 - In The Hard Times of RJ Berger, RJ plays the lead in "Vamp Side Story", a crossover between Twilight and West Side Story.

 - Vampire operas are nothing new — for example, Marschner's Der Vampyr (premiered 1828); however, while this one is still performed occasionally, vampire operas aren't hugely popular.

-- The Dracula Diary is modern chamber opera by Robert Moran, concerning a vampire opera diva and her hapless impressario.
+- The Dracula Diary is modern chamber opera by Robert Moran, concerning a vampire opera diva and her hapless impresario.

-- There were actualy four vampire Sailor Moon musicals, the one mentioned above, a sequel, a re-make of the sequel (which is the one that is considered part of the arc) and another sequel.
+- There were actualy four vampire Sera Myu musicals.
+The first swapped out the Death Busters for Dracula, a sequel, a re-make of the sequel (which is the one that is considered part of the arc) and another sequel.